 Part of Trinity's Spiritual Formation Program

-This year, the theme of the Rector's Class will be Wisdom, Peace, and Transformation.
+This year (2018-2019), the theme of the Rector's Class was Wisdom, Peace, and Transformation.
 It is inspired by Trinity's overall theme for the year, Strengthening Community: Building Up the Body of Christ.
 Part of building up the Body of Christ is allowing God to transform our hearts, minds, and spirits so that we may be people rooted in wisdom, dedicated to peace, and participants in God's on-going dream of transforming our world in love.

-For the Fall semester, we will be looking at the thought of Raimon Panikkar.
+For this past Fall semester, we looked at the thought of Raimon Panikkar.
 Panikkar was born in 1918 and lived and studied in Spain, Germany, Italy, India, and the United States.
 He was ordained as a Catholic priest and taught in Europe, Asia, and North America, including Harvard University and the University of California at Sant Barbara.
 At the time of his death in 2010, he was considered one of the world’s leading proponents of interreligious dialogue.
 He was as intimately familiar with the Hindu and Buddhist traditions as he was with the Christian tradition.

-The Spring Semester, which begins in mid-January, will be working with Alexander Shia's book, Heart and Mind: The Four-Fold Gospel Journey for Radical Transformation.
+The Spring Semester was focused on Alexander Shia's book, Heart and Mind: The Four-Fold Gospel Journey for Radical Transformation.
 Bishop Marc says of this book, "In 'Heart and Mind', Dr. Shaia gives us back our central sacred texts -- the four gospels -- not as conflicted and faulty historical records, but as a vibrant, luminous path for transformation.
-He reveals the 'Four-Gospel Journey' as a living guide (for Christians and seekers alike), re-centering human life on wisdom, compassion and service, rooted in a m ysterical relationship with Christ.
+He reveals the 'Four-Gospel Journey' as a living guide (for Christians and seekers alike), re-centering human life on wisdom, compassion and service, rooted in a mystical relationship with Christ.

 These classses are part of our Adult Formation Program.
 Click HERE to learn more.